Leavenworth County Court Records

 Are Court Records Public in Leavenworth County?

 Kansas operates under a strong presumption of public access to court records.
 The Kansas Open Records Act (K.S.A.
-45-215 et seq.) establishes the right of any person to inspect and obtain copies of public records maintained by state and local government agencies, including courts.
-Court files in Leavenworth County — spanning criminal, civil, domestic, and probate cases — are generally open for public inspection unless a specific statute, court rule, or judicial order restricts access.
+45-215 et seq.) gives any person the right to inspect and obtain copies of public records maintained by state and local government agencies, including courts.
+Court files in Leavenworth County—criminal, civil, domestic, and probate—are generally open for public inspection unless a specific statute, court rule, or judicial order restricts access.

 Records Presumed Open to the Public